Data Migration

 Lack of Project Visibility for IT Leadership and Executives

 With so much individual work in a migration project, it’s a big challenge for program leaders to compile real-time status updates for themselves or for executive leadership.
-Without easy-to-access dashboards, fuelled by real-time, activity-based insights into project status and timeline, project leaders can struggle to pivot projects based on the reality of the situation, which leads to increased risk.
+Without easy-to-access dashboards, fueled by real-time, activity-based insights into project status and timeline, project leaders can struggle to pivot projects based on the reality of the situation, which leads to increased risk.
 Executives too, are more likely to be more distrustful and concerned by the whole program's direction which can lead to a lack of resources or worse.

 Bottom Line: Greater risk of not delivering on-time and on-expectation, and of the boss getting frustrated.